3.5 Energy: Describe different sources and factors affecting energy supply and demand.

 • Fossil Fuels: These are formed from the remains of ancient plants and animals.

-• Coal: A solid fossil fuel, typically black or brown in colour.
-It is relatively inexpensive but has significant environmental impacts.
+• Coal: A solid fossil fuel, relatively inexpensive but has high carbon emissions.

-• Petroleum (Oil): A liquid fossil fuel, used for transport, heating, and manufacturing.
-Its price is highly volatile.
+• Petroleum (Oil): A liquid fossil fuel, versatile and widely used for transport and industry.

-• Natural Gas: A gaseous fossil fuel, often found alongside petroleum.
-It is used for heating, electricity generation, and as a feedstock for chemicals.
+• Natural Gas: A gaseous fossil fuel, often found with petroleum, used for heating and electricity generation.

-• Solar Energy: Energy from the sun, harnessed using photovoltaic (PV) cells or solar thermal collectors.
+• Solar Energy: Energy derived from sunlight, can be converted into electricity using photovoltaic cells or used for heating.

-• Wind Energy: Energy from the wind, captured by wind turbines.
+• Wind Energy: Energy harnessed from the wind using wind turbines.

-• Hydroelectric Energy: Energy from the movement of water, typically using dams.
+• Hydroelectric Energy: Energy generated from the movement of water, typically using dams.

-• Geothermal Energy: Energy from the Earth's internal heat, used for heating and electricity generation.
+• Geothermal Energy: Heat energy from the Earth's interior, used for heating and electricity generation.

 Factors Affecting Energy Supply

-• Geographical Factors: The location of fossil fuel deposits, wind patterns, solar radiation, and water sources.
+• Geographical Factors: The location of fossil fuel deposits, wind patterns, solar radiation, and water resources.

-• Technological Advancements: Improvements in extraction, processing, and generation technologies.
+• Technological Advancements: Improvements in extraction, processing, and conversion technologies.

 Factors Affecting Energy Demand

-• Population Growth: A larger population requires more energy for living, heating, lighting, and transportation.
+• Population Growth: A larger population requires more energy for domestic, industrial, and transportation needs.

-• Economic Growth: Industrialization and economic development typically lead to a significant increase in energy demand.
+• Economic Development: Industrialization and economic growth typically lead to increased energy consumption.

-• Standard of Living: Higher standards of living often involve increased energy consumption (e.g., more appliances, air conditioning).
+• Standard of Living: Higher standards of living often result in greater energy use for appliances, heating, and transport.

-• Climate: Colder climates require more energy for heating, while hotter climates may require more energy for cooling.
+• Climate: Cold climates require more energy for heating, while hot climates may increase demand for cooling.

 • Energy Prices: Higher energy prices can lead to reduced demand as consumers and businesses seek to conserve energy.